-- Commuting.Sales and support staff, or employees with long journeys to work, may be able to work while travelling.
+- Commuting - sales, support staff and employees with long journeys may be able to work while travelling.

-- At customers' premises.Employees working at a customer's premises for a major contract need to be managed in the same way as homeworkers.
+- At customers’ premises - employees working at a customer’s premises need to be managed in the same way as any other worker.